nuuuwan/news_lk3_data/README.md

 Wickremesinghe was asked earlier in the proceedings to step into the suspect’s cage, eliciting a loud gasp from people gathered outside.

-His arrest was over misappropriation of funds during a foreign visit while he was president, police sources said.
+His arrest was over the use of state funds for a stop-over in London while returning from a foreign visit while he was president.

 Wickremesinghe became acting president following the resignation of President Gotabaya Rajapaksa on July 15, 2022.